tinashi01/Games-Review-App/README.md

 ## Introduction
 This is the backend service built with Ruby on Rails.
-This is an online game store in which prices and reviews of the games and compare the between other games.
+This is an online game store for price and review comparison.

 ## Installation
 <!-- First execute to download dependencies: